 Additionally, LEAP is contracted to manage the city of Lansing’s economic development department, including its Brownfield Authority, Tax Increment Finance Authority and the Lansing Economic Development Corporation (LEDC), as well as for management of Ingham County’s economic development efforts and the Lansing Regional SmartZone (LRSZ).

-During Bob’s tenure, LEAP private sector projects have totaled more than $2.5 billion in investment and have created more than 5,500 direct jobs.
-Projects range from Fortune 500 national corporate headquarters, to small high-tech and biotech companies, to major mixed-use buildings, to large manufacturing plants.
+During Bob’s tenure with LEAP, private sector investment projects have totaled more than $3 billion and have created more than 7,100 direct-private jobs.
+Projects range from Fortune 500 national corporate headquarters to high-tech, agtech and biotech companies to major mixed-use buildings to large manufacturing plants.

-Additionally, Bob was the founder of the Michigan Main Street program and worked on hundreds of community revitalization projects across the entire state.
-Bob also served as the Vice President of the Lansing Regional Chamber of Commerce (LRCC) and Director of Delta Township’s economic development department, where he played a role with the successful Keep GM campaign.
+From 2001 – 2006, Bob was the Managing Director and creator of the Michigan Economic Development Corporation’s Community Assistance Team (CATeam).
+Additionally, he was the founder of the Michigan Main Street program and worked on hundreds of community revitalization projects across the entire state.
+Bob also served as the vice president of the Lansing Regional Chamber of Commerce (LRCC) board and director of Delta Township’s economic development department, where, in both roles, he was part of the successful Keep GM campaign.

 Bob grew up in the city of Lansing, is married to Kerri and they have four children.
 Bob is a proud graduate of Sexton High School in the Lansing School District, James Madison College at Michigan State University and the Public Administration/Public Affairs Graduate program at Western Michigan University.
 He is also a published poet.